pomke/fickle/README.md

-Fickle is intended for situations where there are multiple contexts for receiving notifications about changes, with different requirements such as time-base batch processing, verification of recipt and different change-set formats.
+Fickle is intended for situations where there are multiple contexts for receiving notifications about changes, with different requirements such as time-base batch processing, different change-set formats etc.

 Fickle has two very simple concepts: